History of Morphine

 Morphine Use in the United States

 According to the Center for Disease Control and Prevention, 70% of morphine is used to produce other opioids such as hydromorphone and heroin.
-The graph below depicts overdose death rates involving both morphine and its offshoots.
+The graph below depicts overdose death rates involving both Morphine Addiction and its offshoots.

 Morphine Addiction Treatment

-Morphine is highly addictive and life-threatening when abused; therefore, it is extremely important to seek help immediately if you or a loved one is struggling with this addiction.
+Morphine Addiction is life-threatening if not treated; therefore, it is extremely important to seek help immediately if you or a loved one is struggling with this addiction.
 At Asheville Recovery Center, treatment specialists utilize a 12-step program and practice holistic rehabilitation.

 Services at the center include: